 DISCRETIONARY ADMISSION Policy Code: 4130

-The superintendent or designee shall approve or deny requests for admission to the school system for students who do not meet the domicile or residence requirements outlined in policy 4120, Domicile or Residence Requirements.
-Requests from outside the school system will be given consideration.
-Admission may be granted for up to one full school year.
-A request must be submitted each subsequent school year in which admission is desired.
+Enrollment in the school system generally is limited to those students who meet the domicile or residence requirements outlined in policy 4120, Domicile or Residence Requirements.
+However, on occasion, special circumstances may warrant a student’s enrollment in a different school system.
+The board, in its discretion, may admit non-domiciled students into the school system and may release domiciled students to another school system in accordance with this policy.

+All discretionary admissions decisions will be made in a manner that is not arbitrary, capricious, discriminatory, prohibited by state or federal law or for personal or political reasons.

 Admission Criteria

-A non-domiciled student may be admitted and enrolled, at the discretion of the superintendent, if the following conditions are met.
+The board may choose to admit a non-domiciled student only if the following conditions are met.

-The parent, legal guardian or legal custodian must submit a request in writing that explains why, in the opinion of the parent, legal guardian or legal custodian, the student needs to attend school in the school system.
-An explanation of need may be considered when:

-there are compelling, specific circumstances indicating that the student should continue his or her education in the school system (as, for example, when the student is in his or her senior year when the parent, legal guardian or legal custodian becomes domiciled outside the school system);
+The parent, legal guardian or legal custodian explains in writing why, in the opinion of the parent, legal guardian or legal custodian, the student needs to attend school in the school system.
+An explanation of need will be considered valid grounds for discretionary admission only if there are compelling, specific circumstances indicating that the student should attend school in the school system.

-there is an extraordinary, compelling, specific family need (as, for example, when a parent, legal guardian or legal custodian is clearly unable to care for the child); or

-another extraordinary, specific, and compelling need or hardship is demonstrated.

 Any reason having to do with athletics or participation in athletics is not a valid or sufficient explanation of need.

-The superintendent or designee must have determined that space is available in the school system and in the particular school or program in which the student seeks to enroll.
+The board must have determined that space is available in the school system and in the particular school or program in which the student seeks to enroll.

 The student must demonstrate that he or she was in good standing in the previous school attended by that student, in terms of academics, discipline, and other measures of standing and progress in the school system.
 The student also must satisfy the requirements in policy 4115, Behavior Standards for Transfer Students.

-With the initial request, the student must furnish a transcript and other student record data, including evidence of compliance with the North Carolina immunization requirements.
+The student must furnish a transcript and other student record data, including evidence of compliance with the North Carolina immunization requirements.

-If the student is transferring from another school system in North Carolina, the student must submit a release approved by the board of education of the other school system from which the transfer is being made.
+If the student is transferring from another school system in North Carolina, the student must submit a release approved by the board of education of the school system from which the transfer is being made.
+If the student’s discretionary admission request is granted, the admission will be subject to the terms and conditions agreed to in writing between the board and the board of education of the other school system.

-If the student resides with an adult who is not the student’s parent, legal guardian or legal custodian, the student must furnish the school system with a notarized written document showing that the parent, legal guardian or legal custodian consents to the student attending school in the school system and authorizes the adult with whom the student lives to make all decisions relating to the student’s education, including, but not limited to, any decisions relating to placement, services, field trips, medical treatment, grading and reporting, discipline, participation in extracurricular activities and participation in athletics.
+If the student resides with an adult who is not the student’s parent, legal guardian or legal custodian, the student must furnish the school system with a notarized document showing that the parent, legal guardian or legal custodian consents to the student attending school in the school system and authorizes the adult with whom the student lives to make all decisions relating to the student’s education, including, but not limited to, any decisions relating to placement, services, field trips, medical treatment, grading and reporting, discipline, participation in extracurricular activities and participation in athletics.

+If the student does not reside within the assignment area of the school the student will attend, the parent, legal guardian or legal custodian must agree to provide transportation to and from school.

-If the student is asserting residency in the school system, sufficient evidence must be provided with the initial request, such as a copy of utility bills.
+If the student is asserting residency in the geographic area served by the school system, sufficient evidence, such as a copy of utility bills, must be provided.

+The parent, legal guardian or legal custodian must agree to pay tuition if required by policy 4135, Tuition for Discretionary Admissions.

 Discretionary Admission Decisions

-Final Decisions
+Application and Decision